-Figure I-14: Meeting Hall of Meetinghouse after 1977 renovations (Greenfield, NH Annual Reports, 1977) lighting system as a safety measure.
-145 That year, the Greenfield Woman's Club completed the re-wiring of the Meetinghouse.
+Figure I-14: Meeting Hall of Meetinghouse after 1977 renovations (Greenfield, NH Annual Reports, 1977)

+lighting system as a safety measure.147 That year, the Greenfield Woman's Club completed the re-wiring of the rest of the Meetinghouse.
 As part of this process the old school house lights were removed from the Town Meeting Hall and replaced with the present chandeliers.

 In the late 1970s and early 1980s, the Greenfield Meetinghouse was publicly recognized as of historic importance to the Town.
-In 1979, NH State Historical Highway Marker #130 was installed adjacent to the Meetinghouse.
-This marker states that the building is: The oldest original meeting house in New Hampshire serving both church and state.
+In 1979, New Hampshire State Historical Highway Marker #130 was installed adjacent to the Meetinghouse.
+This marker states that the building is:

+The oldest original meeting house in New Hampshire serving both church and state.
 The frame, built from local timber by resident Hugh Gregg, was raised by one hundred volunteers from the village and surrounding towns on September 1, 1795.
-This fine old structure has served the people of Greenfield continuously since that time as a gathering place for them to worship their God, to legislate their town's civil affairs and to enjoy the good company of their neighbors.
-146 Several years later, in 1983 the building was listed to the National Register of Historic Places.
-The past thirty years have seen numerous efforts by the Town of Greenfield to properly maintain the Greenfield Meetinghouse.
-In 1980, Town Warrant Article 19 raised and appropriated \$3,500 for repairs to the Meetinghouse steeple.
-Apparently the repairs were not made, as the 1981 Town Warrant Article 19 asked for \$8,000 to repair the steeple.
-At Town Meeting on March 13, 1981, Ben Sanford reported he had looked at the job and several boards and beams were rotted and need replacing, but the job was to [sic] much for him to try to repair.
-The selectmen reported three different contractors had looked over the job and Monadnock [Structures] said they could do it with the help of East Coast Steel Erectors to remove the Steeple with the Crane they have,...repair it and put back on the building in it's [sic] proper place.
-149 Though the Women's Fellowship of the Union Congregational Church offered to donate \$500 towards this job, it was again tabled for another year.
-150 In 1982, the Selectmen were authorized by Warrant Article 20 to withdraw \$12,000 from the Otter Lake Fund to help defray the cost of the renovation to the Meetinghouse steeple.
-151 Another \$7,000 was appropriated through Town Warrant Article 21 is with an additional \$1,000 donated by the Women's Fund.
-A gleaming new copper cap was ordered for the steeple in April, 153 East 145 Greenfield New Hampshire Annual Reports 1977, 14.
+This fine old structure has served the people of Greenfield continuously since that time as a gathering place for them to worship their God, to legislate their town's civil affairs and to enjoy the good company of their neighbors.148 reported he had looked at the job and several boards and beams were rotted and need replacing, but the job was to [sic] much for him to try to repair.
+The selectmen reported three different contractors had looked over the job and Monadnock [Structures] said they could do it with the help of East Coast Steel Erectors to remove the Steeple with the Crane they have,...repair it and put back on the building in it's [sic] proper place.151